EricNeid/go-http-relay/README.md

 # About

-A super simple webserver, written in go.
+A simple http relay.
+Similar to a reverse http proxy, it relays all received requests to the configured destination.

 Based on: <https://marcofranssen.nl/go-webserver-with-graceful-shutdown/>